AlexPei-YuTsai/BerkeleyDataBootcamp/Module03-PythonChallenge/README.md

   - Who do they think I am?
     > Eh.
 I'm overreacting.
 The trend towards outrage media has led me to short fuses and even shorter patience.
 - Oh well, enough angsty pessimism for one day.
+- Something finally clicked with Git and their commits ahead/behind stuff.
+I'm glad to see that I'm not complete garbage at version control after someone kindly suggested I pull from my remote repository for once.
+I may be meandering through the fog, but I am gradually seeing clearer.